Wednesday, 17 September, 2025

 High-Sensitivity C-Reactive Protein (hs-CRP)

-Checks for inflammation in your body, especially in blood vessels.
-Even if cholesterol is normal, high hs-CRP may signal risk.
+C-Reactive Protein test checks for inflammation in your body, especially in the blood vessels.

 Lipoprotein(a)